Are you hoping to secure a place on a competitive technology graduate scheme?

-Which companies offer Technology graduate schemes
+Which companies offer Technology graduate schemes?

 Graduate recruiters across several industries take on graduates every year to join their technology teams.

-PwC: They take on associates in their technology consulting division to help organisations to develop strategies to transform their technology capabilities and solve critical problems.
+PwC hires a large number of graduates every year for their grad schemes.
+They take on associates in their technology consulting division to help organisations to develop strategies to transform their technology capabilities and solve critical problems.

 - IT Risk and Assurance